 - Honorable Mention for Craftsmanship

-These awards are presented to the entries that have shown excellent stage presentation.
-This can be either by a performance or a simple exhibition of a costume.
-The awards are separated by Group and Individual achievement.
-Skill levels are not factored into these awards.
+These awards are presented to entries that have performed excellently on stage.
+This can be either by a skit or a simple singular exhibition of a costume.

 - Best Group Presentation